 - Both offer satisfaction guarantees

-- Cariloha Classic comes in sizes Twin and Twin XL to Split King (see our article on mattress size dimensions)
+- Cariloha Classic comes in sizes Twin and Twin XL to Split King (see our article on mattress sizes and dimensions)

 - Cariloha Classic has five color options (no stone or slate grey color like Linenspa offers)